-- The readiness light will either flash or stay lit. - The readiness light will not illuminate immediately after ignition is turned on.
+• The readiness light will either flash or stay lit.

+- The readiness light will not illuminate immediately after ignition is turned on. - A series of five beeps will be heard.
+The tone pattern will repeat periodically until the problem and/or light are repaired.